lesshint/lesshint/lib/linters/README.md

 *Warning: Before we hit 1.0 don't trust the default values, they are subject to change after votes by the community.
 Always specify exactly what you want to report.*

 Each linter also accept a `enabled` option to turn if off/on completely.
+Another way of disabling a linter is by setting the whole property to `false`.

 * [borderZero](#borderzero)
 * [duplicateProperty](#duplicateproperty)